caliguIa/eventually/README.md

 ## Permissions

+On first launch, you'll need to grant calendar access in System Settings > Privacy & Security > Calendars.
 Requires calendar access to read events from your default calendar.
 The app only reads data; it never modifies your calendar.